DragonSenses/Curiosity/Rust/ch-1/ch01-03-hello-cargo.md

 ### Building and Running a Cargo Project

+1. **Building and Running with Cargo:**
+   - To build your project using Cargo, run `cargo build` from your `hello_cargo` directory.
+   - The resulting executable file is located in `target/debug/hello_cargo` (or `target\debug\hello_cargo.exe` on Windows).
+   - By default, Cargo creates a debug build and places the binary in a `debug` directory.
+   - You can run the executable using `./target/debug/hello_cargo` (or `.\\target\\debug\\hello_cargo.exe` on Windows).

+2. **Cargo.lock File:**
+   - When you run `cargo build` for the first time, Cargo creates a `Cargo.lock` file at the top level.
+   - The `Cargo.lock` file keeps track of exact dependency versions.
+   - It's automatically managed by Cargo, and you won't need to modify it manually.

+3. **Using `cargo run`:**
+   - Instead of separately building and running, you can use `cargo run` to compile and execute the binary in one command.
+   - It's more convenient than specifying the whole path to the binary.

+4. **`cargo check`:**
+   - Use `cargo check` to quickly verify that your code compiles without producing an executable.
+   - It's faster than `cargo build` and useful for continuous code checking during development.

 Now let’s look at what’s different when we build and run the “Hello, world!” program with Cargo!
 From your *hello_cargo* directory, build your project by entering the following command: